Peugeot's 208 supermini has been usefully updated with a smarter look, extra personalisation options and some frugal engines. Jonathan Crouch reports

-On the road, this car feels light on its feet thanks to a programme of weight-saving that has especially benefitted entry-level variants equipped with the marque's clever three cylinder PureTech petrol engine.
-This powerplant may only be able to draw on either 68 or 82 braked horses, depending on whether you order it as a 1.0-litre or a 1.2, but that's still enough to throw the car up the road with some alacrity, rest to sixty in the 1.2 detaining you for only 12.2s.
+On the road, this car feels light on its feet thanks to a programme of weight-saving that has especially benefitted entry-level variants equipped with the marque's clever 1.2-litre three cylinder PureTech petrol engine.
+This powerplant may only be able to draw on either 68 or 82 braked horses, but that's still enough to throw the car up the road with some alacrity, rest to sixty in the 1.2 detaining you for only 12.2s.

 If you need more power, there's also a 1.2-litre turbocharged PureTech petrol option developing 110bhp.
 This unit can also be specified with the marque's latest EAT6 six-speed automaic gearbox which uses the company's 'Quickshift' technology for faster changes.
 There's even bigger news on the diesel front, where the brand's efficient BlueHDi technology is now available to 208 buyers in the form of three different 1.6-litre variants, respectively developing either 75, 100 or 120bhp.

 Design and Build